Improve writing skills with a pen pal exchange! Receiving letters can be motivational and fun for children learning English.

 If the idea is a success students can decorate the post box to look like an English post box (or US mail box) and you might roll the scheme out to other classrooms, with a different colour post box so you never get them mixed up.

-Give students a framework to help them create their letters
+Give students a framework

 It’s best to give students guidelines for what to write since some pupils won’t know what to say otherwise.
 Provide a structure for students to fill with their own ideas.
 For example the framework for the first letter might be: